Establishment of a Foundation in Liechtenstein

 Tax Structure of a Foundation in Liechtenstein

-A Foundation in Liechtenstein is required to pay annually corporate income tax rate at a single rate of 12.5% on its taxable income.
-Therein, a Foundation in Liechtenstein must pay annually at least 1,200 Swiss Francs in corporate income tax.
+A Foundation in Liechtenstein is required to pay an annual flat income tax rate of 12.5% on its taxable income.
+Therein, a Foundation in Liechtenstein must pay annually at least 1,200 Swiss Francs in income tax.
 Due to the interest deduction on equity capital, a deduction of 4% is to be deducted when calculating the tax liability of a Foundation in Liechtenstein.
-Furthermore, a Foundation in Liechtenstein which qualifies as a Private Asset Structure (PAS) in accordance with Liechtenstein‘s tax law of January 1st, 2011 shall always only pay corporate income tax of 1,200 Swiss Francs each year.
+Furthermore, a Foundation in Liechtenstein which qualifies as a Private Asset Structure (PAS) in accordance with Liechtenstein‘s Tax Law of 1st January 2011 shall always only pay the minimum income tax of 1,200 Swiss Francs each year.

-No tax requires to be paid by a Foundation in Liechtenstein on the dedicating of assets to the Foundation or on the allocation of the Foundation assets to its beneficiaries.
+No tax is required to be paid by a Foundation in Liechtenstein on the dedicating of assets to the Foundation or on the allocation of the Foundation assets to its beneficiaries.
 Furthermore, following Liechtenstein‘s tax reforms, the Capital and Coupon taxes have been abolished.
-The estate-, inheritance- and capital transfer taxes no longer require to be paid by natural persons.
+The estate-, inheritance- and capital transfer taxes are no longer required to be paid by natural persons.

 A Private-benefit (Family) Foundation in Liechtenstein